for Demies Only

 Demeter Fans

-Demeter presides over grains and the fertility of the earth.
-She is also called Deo In Greek tradition, Demeter is the second child of the Titans Rhea and Cronus, and sister to Hestia, Hera, Hades, Poseidon and Zeus.
-Like her other siblings but Zeus, she was swallowed by her father as an infant, and rescued by Zeus.
+Demeter is the goddess of grains and the earth’s fertility.
+Also known as Deo, she holds a vital place in Greek mythology as the second child of the Titans Rhea and Cronus.
+She is the sister of Hestia, Hera, Hades, Poseidon, and Zeus.
+Like most of her siblings, except Zeus, Demeter was swallowed by their father Cronus as a baby and later rescued by Zeus.

 Demeter